Logo

-Issa Hayatou was born on 9 August 1946 and is a Cameroonian sports executive, former athlete and football administrator best known for serving as the president of the Confederation of African Football between 1988 and 2017.
+Issa Hayatou was a Cameroonian sports executive, athlete, and football administrator best known for serving as the president of the Confederation of African Football between 1988 and 2017.

 2.